SaintLucifur/cse15l-lab-reports/lab-report-3-week-3.md

 5. equals()
 "s" is the argument put in this method.
 If it changes, it will be evaluted to false as the format is expected to be "?s="

+* Relevant Variables/Fields

+1. String stringsFound
+This variable is the concatenation of all the related strings found in list
+2. boolean hasItems
+This variable is true when any string is added to the list, false otherwise
+3. String[] parameters
+This variable stores the splitted query

 ![Image](noItemLab3.png)